Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/DOCUMENT-AUTHORIZATION.md

 }
 ```

-With the EducationOrganizationHierarchy data shaped this way, the level of indirection provided by the "Terms
+With the EducationOrganizationHierarchyTermsLookup data shaped this way, the level of indirection provided by
-Lookup" search engine feature makes a filter query from DMS simple.
-For example, a filter of CourseOfferings
+the "Terms Lookup" search engine feature makes a filter query from DMS simple.
+For example, a filter of
-by School for SEA #1 would look like:
+CourseOfferings by School for SEA #1 would look like:

 ```json
 GET courseOfferings/_search